Veeranjaneyulu Viharayatra: Release

 Veeranjaneyulu Viharayatra was released on 14 August 2024 ETV Win.

 Reception

 Sangeetha Devi Dundoo of The Hindu gave a positive review stating "Veeranjaneyulu Viharayatra tries to be more than a simple family drama, akin to Kapoor & Sons", while appreciating the performances of the lead cast.
-Avad Mohammad of OTTPlay opined that the film has an interesting premise but was effected by predictable narration.
+Avad Mohammad of OTTPlay opined that the film has an interesting premise but was affected by predictable narration.